All Episodes

 What?

-Um it just got very, very weird.
+It just got very, very weird.

-Uh that argument did not prevail.
+That argument did not prevail.

-Should Saddam's pistol be at the Bush 43 Presidential Library.
+Should Saddam's pistol be at the Bush 43 Presidential Library?

-Well, sit tight on that, because guess what?
+Well, sit tight on that because guess what?

 Saddam's Glock is President Bush's property.

-Uh about four of those guys paid a visit to the Oval Office and presented that pistol to President Bush.
+The Delta Force guys who dragged Saddam out of the spider hole, about four of those guys paid a visit to the Oval Office and presented that pistol to President Bush.

-Uh you might not want to come in July.
+You might not want to come in July.

 Today's high around here, 105 degrees.

-I listen, I know that's that's all over.
+And listen, I know that's all over.

-There are folks roasting all over uh although didn't New York just have uh the coolest June ever?
+Although, didn't New York just have the coolest June ever?

 Let's keep the planet clean.